ibeuler/CMS_HEP_ANALYSIS_TUTORIAL/README.md

 Each branch corresponds to a specific exercise, such as:
 - Muon multiplicity and invariant mass analysis (exercise 1)
 - Properties of top quark events (exercise 2)
-- Cross-section of top quark productiong (exercise 3)
+- Cross-section of top quark production (exercise 3)
 - Top quark mass reconstruction (exercise 4)

 Follow the instructions in each branch to complete the exercise and learn the relevant analysis techniques.